Introduction

 Businesses must fulfill Know Your Customer (KYC) and Anti-Money Laundering (AML) requirements before starting with ACH, which can take time and effort.

-Most customers are used to instant settlements, so understanding ACH payments’ time frame can take some getting used to.
+Most customers are accustomed to instant settlements, so adjusting to the time frame of ACH payments may take some.

 How to Set Up ACH Payments